umuttt5738/neurosymbolic-vqa-program-generator/README.md

 # Neurosymbolic VQA Program Generator

-This project, developed for the System 2 AI course, implements a comprehensive Neurosymbolic framework for Visual Question Answering (VQA).
-It focuses on translating natural language questions from the CLEVR dataset into executable symbolic programs.
-We explore and compare three distinct learning paradigms to train this neural-to-symbolic translator: Supervised Learning (with LSTM and Transformer models), Reinforcement Learning (using REINFORCE), and In-Context Learning (with a pre-trained LLM).
+This project was developed as an exploration for the graduate-level **System 2 AI** course, which focuses on building models that move beyond the fast, intuitive pattern-matching of "System 1" (typical in many deep learning models) toward the slower, deliberate, multi-step reasoning characteristic of "System 2" cognition.

+As such, this project implements a comprehensive Neurosymbolic framework based on the paper **"Inferring and Executing Programs for Visual Reasoning" (Johnson et al., 2017)**.
+The core idea is to translate ambiguous natural language questions (from the CLEVR dataset) into explicit, executable symbolic programs.
+This approach bridges the gap between neural perception and symbolic reasoning.

+To build this neural-to-symbolic translator, we explore and compare three distinct learning paradigms:
+1.  **Supervised Learning** (with both LSTM and Transformer models)
+2.  **Reinforcement Learning** (using REINFORCE to fine-tune)
+3.  **In-Context Learning** (using a pre-trained LLM)

+**Note on Provenance:** This is an academic project.
+While the core model implementations, training/evaluation scripts, and overall repository structure are original, the foundational code for data preprocessing, program definitions, and the symbolic `ClevrExecutor` was adopted from the official paper repository: [facebookresearch/clevr-iep](https://github.com/facebookresearch/clevr-iep).
+This foundational code was then significantly refactored, modernized, and adapted to fit this project's modular design and personal requirements.

 ## Features